In Scotland you can be married by a religious or belief ceremony, or by a civil ceremony:

 Marriage notice form

-You much each compete a marriage notice form, available to download here, Marriage notice and guidance notes - Form M10 (PDF, 101kb), or available from any Registration Office in Scotland.
+You must each complete a marriage notice form, available to download here, Marriage notice and guidance notes - Form M10, or available from any Registration Office in Scotland.

 Return the completed forms to your registrar along with: